tinted-theming/home/styling.md

 - `base05` refers to the literal hex color red
 - `name_variable` also refers to the literal hex color red

-Note: The ordering does not matter, you can refer to an alias before that alias has been defined.
+Note: The ordering does not matter, you can refer to a slot before that slot has been defined.

 ### Custom Slots